oman Wearing Red and Brown Mesh Dress Shirt Sits on White Flower Field

 1. Grounding

 Pause and really settle into each sense.
-Give yourself time to identify and appreciate all around you.
+Give yourself time to identify and appreciate all that is around you.
 You can use this technique anywhere: at work, school, taking a walk, or even just watching television.

 2. Mindful Eating

 How many times do we put food into our mouths just because we’re hungry?
 Do we always fully appreciate the flavors, textures, and aroma of what we’re eating?
-Take at least one meal a day and try to eat mindfully.
+Take at least one meal a day and try to slow down and eat mindfully.
 Take a bite, chew thoroughly, and appreciate every morsel you taste.

 3. Physical Movement